 Look closely on the layout and how the controls can be accessed from where you’re operating.
 In addition, you also need to check the knobs, buttons, sliders, and everything that’s onboard – ensure that all your needs are already there.

-If you aren’t familiar with all the functionalities you need in an audio interface, Crutchfield explains some of the basics.
+If you aren’t familiar with all the functionalities you need in an audio interface.

 Number of inputs and outputs